OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Using Non-Rooted Devices

-Rooted devices are certainly easier to bypass security than non-rooted devices.
-There are still ways to analyse android devices without rooting them.
-This makes it more intuitive for testers to test their applications without the need of having an extra rooted phone.

-In order to bypass the above mentioned issue, 2 ways present themselves.

-- Find and remove the code revolving around SSL pinning, or allow the application to trust the User CAs in the manifest, and then re-package the application.
-- Use Frida to dynamically overwrite the function that handles SSL pinning and instruct it to use the proxy's certificate.
+Non-rooted devices provide the tester with two benefits:

+- Replicate the same environment of the installed application
+- Use any device without the need of having it rooted

-In order to dynamically analyse the application, the tester could rely on [Objection](https://github.com/sensepost/objection) which is powered by Frida, and that too, can be used to bypass certain security checks without rooting the phone.
+In order to dynamically analyze the application, the tester could rely on [Objection](https://github.com/sensepost/objection) which is powered by Frida.
 This tool works by [patching](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk) the target application with the [frida-gadget](https://www.frida.re/docs/gadget/) library.
+Objection communicates using a Python API with the mobile phone through the installed Gadget application.

 ##### Method Tracing